gityag/DSA/README.md

 ./init.sh
 ```

-If your default shell does not support bash scripting, create two
+If the default shell does not support bash scripting, create two
 new directories manually : `build` and `bin`.
 That is what `init.sh`
 essentially does.
 For more details, see **Directory Structure** below.